ggn1/Dissertation-TCD/Microworld/Docs/app/Model/Timber.md

 At the end of each simulation timestep, the amount (in kg) of wood that was harvested in that step is sold and used.

-Different types of wood have differing prices.
-On average, the price of wood can be considered as being $1.53 per lb = $3.37 per kg = €3.15 per kg.
+In the real world, different types of wood have varying prices.
+On average, the price of wood can be assumed as being $1.5 per lb = $3.3 per kg $\approx$ €3.03 per kg. [(Lost Art Press, 2021)](https://blog.lostartpress.com/2021/03/21/buying-wood-by-the-pound/)

-Thus, in the microworld, price fetched for wood shall be $\boxed{\text{3.15 coins / kg}}$.
+Thus, in the microworld, price fetched for wood shall be $\boxed{\text{3 coins / kg}}$.

 ## Expenditure